Safety at Sea

 90 Minutes English Unlimited Access

 The most important part of your sailing education is knowing what to do when things go wrong to protect yourself, your crew, and your vessel.
-This online class is designed to not only teach some possible actions when events go wrong at sea, but also to encourage critical thinking skills and creative solutions to possible unexpected, catastrophic events.
+This live online class is designed to not only teach some possible actions when events go wrong at sea, but also to encourage critical thinking skills and creative solutions to possible unexpected, catastrophic events.

 American Sailing Members - Save $10